-For fans of Alton Bedonie's top-level work, check out his creations -two fabulously long necklaces with orange and reddish spiny oyster shell, two gorgeous sterling silver and lapis necklaces, and some ladies' turquoise rings and a new style of turquoise ring he came up with.
-Alton also made two beautiful bracelet and ring sets: one with Bisbee turquoise and the other with Lone Mountain turquoise.
-Kee Yazzie created a bracelet and pair of earrings which feature his petroglyph style design.
+For fans of Alton Bedonie's top-level work, check out his creations -two fabulously long necklaces with orange and reddish spiny oyster shell, two gorgeous sterling silver and lapis necklaces, four turquoise pendants and some ladies' turquoise rings and a new style of turquoise ring he came up with.
+Alton also made two beautiful bracelet and ring sets: one with Bisbee turquoise and the other with Lone Mountain turquoise as well as four new pairs of all-silver earrings.
+Kee Yazzie created a bracelet and pair of earrings which feature his petroglyph style design and five pendants (one with lapis and four with very nice turquoise cabochons).

 Tamara continued her silversmithing activities at a furious pace to add more items to her Argentium inventory.
 Time has been tight, but despite the challenges there are still great pieces to be had.
-Included in her collection are earrings and several rings, as well as a 34" chain (it can double as a belt too ) a heavy and intricate necklace in what she calls "ancient Rome" style and another necklace with abalone, tourmaline, rubies, 22kt gold and lab-grown rutiles (dubbed "Crown Jewels") with matching earrings.
-This last one is like nothing she has done before.
-It was originally for entry to a contest but time did not allow for making the deadline.
-Also added in the last couple of weeks are two rings, one of which has a beautiful Carico lake turquoise stone from Lee and Arvid Anderson's collection of stones.
-Work is neverending, so stay tuned for more items in the future!
+Included in her collection are earrings and several rings, a heavy and intricate necklace in what she calls "ancient Rome" style.
+Also added last week is a gorgeous ring from her flower series.
+Work is never-ending, so stay tuned for more items in the future!

 If you like pins, pendants, and rings we restocked there as well.
 We found quite a few all-silver bracelets by Navajo artist Tom Hawk, Leonard Nez, Albert Jake, and the Tahe family.
 A few have over-the-top impressive stamp work on them.
 We were sure to stock up on the Tahe stamped "kite" style earrings which are very popular and sell out quick, as well as the Pauline Armstrong earrings with dangles.
+The Tahi's also recently introduced three new styles of stamped, curved earrings.
+All light weight and easy-breezy to wear.
 They make such great gifts; we can't get enough!
-There are several new Hopi bracelets as well as Hopi earrings and pendants.
+There are several new Hopi bracelets as well as Hopi earrings and Pendants.
 We also have money clips and key rings, all of which make nice affordable gifts.

 On a sad note, it was confirmed that Zuni artist Nancy Laconsello passed away (almost two years ago now), and Ruddell sustained an eye injury that left him unable to work.
 This award-winning team is famous for their intricate and detailed inlay work (usually of birds) in mirror-finish silver.
 It is truly a bitter loss for the world of Native American jewelry.
 We currently have some fine pieces by Ruddell and Nancy, but once they are gone any new items can only be obtained from fast-dwindling stock at trading posts as well as private collections.

 We have, by far, the largest collection of concho belts that we have ever had.
 We just added two more: a Navajo hand stamped sterling silver and Royston turquoise belt; a Zuni inlay link belt by Raymond Boyd with half dollar size conchos and a Navajo concho belt on leather with beautiful large Royston turquoise stones by Dean Sandoval.